-West Virginia and provide modest revenue in Wisconsin.
-In addition, gaming funds are involved in funding the arts in Massachusetts, where the state general fund receives a reimbursement from the lottery account equal to the general fund dollars appropriated to the SAA.
+- Lottery and Gaming Taxes: In recent years, many states have taken steps to legalize gambling as a means of boosting state revenue, and this money has helped fund SAAs in four states.
+Gaming revenues are significant sources of income for the SAAs in Colorado, lowa and West Virginia, but provide only modest revenue in Wisconsin.
+In addition, gaming funds are involved in funding the arts in Massachusetts, where the state general fund receives a reimbursement from the lottery account equal to the amount of general fund dollars appropriated to the SAA. - Specialty License Plates: Some states promote the arts with special license plates and use the associated fees to fund the SAA, a cultural endowment or arts organizations in the state.
+Among the 17 states currently involved in such programs, specialty plate revenue is a primary source of agency funding for only three SAAs: California, Tennessee (which receives a portion of proceeds from more than one special plate) and Texas. - Income Tax Checkoffs: In fiscal year 2013, three SAAs (Alabama, California and Virginia) received funds from income tax checkoffs, which permit state residents to earmark dollars for the SAA from their state income tax return.
+The funds the California Arts Council received in 2013 are from two previous years; the amounts raised in each single year did not meet the threshold for disbursement, and this tax checkoff has been discontinued.
+However, a new checkoff specifically for arts education programs has been approved for 2013 tax forms.

-- Specialty License Plates: Some states promote the arts with special license plates and use the associated fees to fund the SAA, a cultural endowment or arts organizations in the state.
-Among the 13 states currently involved in such programs, specialty plate revenue is a major source of - funding for only two SAAs, California and Tennessee (which receives a portion of proceeds from more than one special plate). - Income Tax Checkoffs: In FY2016, four SAAs (Alabama, California, Kansas and Virginia) received funds from income tax checkoffs, which permit state residents to earmark dollars for the SAA on their state income tax return.
-California recorded substantial returns via this mechanism (\$250,000), but that is not the norm.
-Receipts ranged from \$5,700-\$22,000 for other states.
-Several additional states have discontinued previous arts checkoff mechanisms due to low funding returns.
+Several other states have discontinued previous arts checkoff mechanisms due to low funding returns.